department-of-veterans-affairs/va.gov-team/products/disability/526ez/evss-to-lighthouse-migration/overview.md

-## Overview of eVSS Migration to Lighhouse platform for 526ez form
+## Overview of eVSS Migration to Lighthouse platform for 526ez form

 ## Purpose